chisholm/cti-go-stix/README.md

 spec-defined common properties are still checked (e.g. version timestamps, STIX ID, etc).
 Unregistered property extensions allow arbitrary properties.

+## Patterning

+This module includes an ANTLR generated parser for the STIX Patterning grammar, and a simplified API to parse a pattern.
+The generated code is the `stix2/patternParser` package.
+Convenience API for STIX Patterning is found in the `stix2/utils` package.

+## STIX 2 Technical Specification Support

+This version of cti-go-stix brings support to STIX Version 2.1 published on 10 June 2021 currently at the Committee Specification (CS) 03 level, also known as the "OASIS Standard".

+The stix2 Go library does not currently support older versions of the STIX 2 Technical Specification.

 ## <a id="maintainers">Maintainers</a>